Discovery Activity: Mount Royal Through the Seasons

 Subject-specific competencies:

-Cross-curricular competencies: Working together, amazement at nature, curiosity and openness to their environment, respect for codes and conventions.
+Cross-curricular competencies: Working together, amazement at nature, curiosity and openness to their environment, respect for codes and conventions and use of appropriate symbols and vocabulary

 REGISTER HERE